DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-04 Environmental Artist Meeting Notes.md

 # The Prop List From Monday
 - Let's ignore the list of stuff I had in [Monday's Meeting Notes](<./09-29 Meeting Notes.md>).
 - Some things happened, and I have a new list of props we need.
+	- Mikel tried making a fully outdoor level, and it would've required too many brand new assets to look *decent*

 # Ok, Ok, New Props
 - Standing brazier (the ones in Aiden’s level)